• Skip to primary navigation

 2. TRENDnet AC1900 High Power USB Adapter – Best High Power

-TRENDnet AC1900 High Power USB AdapterIf you need a high power adapter to deal with a difficult space with problematic connectivity, then this option with a removable and adjustable antennae from TRENDnet will keep you happy.
+TRENDnet AC1900 High Power USB AdapterIf you need a high-power adapter to deal with a difficult space with problematic connectivity, then this option with a removable and adjustable antenna from TRENDnet will keep you happy.

 SHOP NOW